 When you turn your invoices over to a factoring company:

-- Your customers may be subjected to robo-calls from the factoring company.
+Your customers may be subjected to robocalls from the factoring company.

 While the payment process between the factoring company and your customer may go smoothly, there is a chance that it might not.
-Problems between the factoring company and your customers could put a strain on your business.
+Problems between the factoring company and your customers could put a strain on your business relationship with your customers.
 That’s a risk you take when you send invoices to a factoring company.

-Further, your payments, when paid to you, aren’t commingled with those of other businesses, which makes record keeping easier.
+Further, your payments, when paid to you directly by your customers, aren’t commingled with those of other businesses, which makes your record-keeping easier.
 This isn’t the case when payments are in the name of the factoring company.
 In fact, it’s not uncommon for factoring companies to misapply your customer payments to another business, which means you still have to closely watch all payments and reconcile them on your end.

 Why early payment programs are a better alternative to invoice factoring

 As an entrepreneur trying to build your business, you need access to financing to improve your cash flow — but with better terms and prices than many factors offer.

 Although invoice factoring can appear to be an attractive solution to bridge a funding gap and a quick way to improve your working capital, there are several drawbacks to carefully consider before jumping into a factoring agreement.
 Not only is invoice factoring one of the most expensive ways to increase your cash flow (APRs can reach 30% or higher), but it is also a less versatile financing option compared to debt-free alternatives, such as an early payment program.